sethpoly/amazon-shopper-panel-automater/README.md

 After parsing, predicting, and forwarding all relevant emails, the emails will be categorized in their own respective inboxes in *Gmail*.
 This ensures no duplicate entries could ever be classified.
 <br>
 <br>
 In the **Amazon Shopper Panel** app, track the status of the *receipt* emails that were forwarded.
 If `Not eligible` is next to any of the emails, it just means your classifier made an incorrect prediction.
-Simply add more entries to the original spreadsheet to gain prediction accuracy.
+Simply add more entries to the original spreadsheet to gain higher accuracy when predicting.
 <br>
 <img src="https://github.com/sethpoly/amazon-shopper-panel-automater/raw/main/demo/images/panel.jpg" width=35% height=35%>
 <br>